 The landlord will require advance notice to schedule a move-in of your belongings.
 In most buildings, move-ins are scheduled from Monday through Friday, 9:00am-5:00pm.

-Tip the building superintendent when you first move-in as this will almost guarantee better service in the future.
+Tip the building superintendent when you first move-in as this will likely guarantee better service in the future.

 On move-in day, take photos of the apartment before your furniture and boxes have arrived, particularly of any areas that might have existing damage (chips in kitchen counter, water stains on the wood floor, etc.).

-The landlord’s insurance does not cover the tenant’s personal property, so a tenant should have renter’s insurance.
+- The landlord’s insurance does not cover the tenant’s personal property, so a tenant should have renter’s insurance.
 Renter’s insurance policies typically cover damage and loss caused by routine weather events, fire, smoke vandalism and theft.
 The amount covered will depend on the amount you elect to take, so consider the replacement cost of your household goods very carefully.
-You can create an inventory of all your belongings on a spreadsheet or on https://www.knowyourstuff.org/iii/login.html.

-Coverage often provides living expenses should you have to move out of your apartment if he apartment was uninhabitable due to fire, smoke, etc.
+- Coverage often provides living expenses should you have to move out of your apartment if the apartment was uninhabitable due to fire, smoke, etc.

 Following are a few insurance companies that provide renter’s insurance.
 Prices vary from company to company, so it is best to compare policies and prices carefully.